 AWS Certified Solutions Architect — Associate - $154,300

 Google Certified Professional Cloud Architect - $154,102

 Microsoft Certified Solutions Expert: Server Infrastructure* - $101,000

 *Keep yourself updated with this information.
 Once more people get certified with a particular certification, there might be a decline in demand.
 Or new certifications might find more relevance.

-There are many things one can achieve on the cloud today.
+There are many things one can achieve on the cloud today (Here's the perfect parcel of information to learn cloud computing).
 You can run big data analytics, serve out serverless applications, etc.

 No one certification can help you master everything.
 A very good example of this is the AWS certification tracks available today.
 There are certifications on basic level Cloud Practitioners to a Security Expert.
 I strongly agree that one should start at a basic level and move their way up.
 This shows your commitment and also increases your chances of getting hired.
 It would be great if you could master several tracks too.
 You could be a Big Data and a Machine Learning certified professional at the same time.